Uberi/devenv/README.md

 Some people do development inside virtual machines.
 I used to do this as well, but having to switch projects multiple times a day was a very frustrating experience: shared folders cause all sorts of problems (e.g., some hot reloaders fail to reload, unpredictable write performance), RAM usage prevents more than 3-4 projects from being open at a time, and battery life is severely reduced.

-**Isn't it relatively easy to escape from a Docker container?** I don't claim that `devenv` will protect the rest of your system from all malware, but I do claim that `devenv` will at least prevent all of the attacks in the articles above from affecting the rest of your system.
+**Isn't it relatively easy to escape from a Docker container?** I don't claim that `devenv` will protect the rest of your system from all malware, but I do claim that `devenv` will at least prevent all of the attacks in the articles above from affecting the rest of your system - relatively low-effort malware that could easily be prevented by equally low-effort sandboxing technology.

 In the future, I will consider solutions that are specifically designed for isolation, such as FirecrackerVM.
 However, putting everything in containers already significantly raises the bar for malware, while keeping the dev experience as vanilla as possible.
 And of course, `devenv` drops root and uses the `--security-opt no-new-privileges` flag as per best practices.

 It's also important to build an awareness of what isolation will protect you from.
 I was reminded of this a while ago, when a popular JS framework silently decided to install a pre-commit hook in the project's `.git` directory - apparently for linting purposes.
 I then accidentally ran `git commit` on my host machine, causing the untrusted hook script to execute.

-**Why use this over just Dockerizing the project properly?** Sometimes, you just don't have time - a demo to finish by 6pm, an onboarding session where you're setting things up live, or a meeting where you want to code something up in real-time during your presentation.
+**Why use this over just containerizing the project properly?** Sometimes, you just don't have time - a demo to finish by 6pm, an onboarding session where you're setting things up live, or a meeting where you want to code something up in real-time during your presentation.
 I've been guilty before of breaking my habits for all of these reasons.
 That's why this Docker image is as complete and flexible as possible, so we don't have to compromise when getting started is urgent.

 Usage
 -----